PitBarber/PCB_for_HandwiredKeyboards/README.md

 ### About this repo:
 ```
 Files you can find here are only the kicad project about the PCB design,
-3D design or entirye keyboard firmware will be linked in this description.
+3D design or entire keyboard firmware will be linked in this description.
 ```

 ### Why?